iterative/dvc.org/content/docs/start/experiment-management/experiments.md

 write them in the experimentation code.

 An alternative to manual metrics generation is to use [DVCLive](/doc/dvclive) to generate these files.
-Please refer to the documentation for details.
+You can refer to the documentation for more details.

 `dvc exp show` and `dvc metrics` are used to tabulate the experiments and Git commits with their associated metrics.
 In the above tables, `loss` and `acc`